Last updated on: 4/10/2019 3:27:30 PM PST

 And for cancer patients with advanced cancers who want to improve the quality of their life, a risk versus benefit analysis weighs heavily on the benefit side."

-Jo Daly, late San Francisco Police Commissioner and lung and colon cancer sufferer, declared on Feb.
+Jo Daly, late San Francisco Police Commissioner and lung and colon cancer sufferer, declared in sworn testimony on Feb.
 14, 1997 in Conant v.
 McCaffrey :

 "A friend then gave me a marijuana cigarette, suggesting that it might help quell my nausea.
 I took three puffs from the cigarette.
 One-half hour later, I was calm, my nausea had disappeared, my appetite returned, and I slept that evening.